How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Downloading Debian 11 ISO File

-How to Create a Bootable USB Installation Media with Rufus
+How to Create a Bootable USB Setup Media with Rufus

-After you download Debian DVD media to your disk, you can burn it to a blank DVD with the Nero program.
-But in our article, we will use the Rufus program, since we will prepare a bootable flash memory.
+After you download DVD media to your disk, you can burn it to an empty DVD with the Nero program.
+However, in our article, we will use the Rufus program since we will prepare a bootable flash memory.

 Step 1